 RDS consoleand select the target instance.

 Select Database Management in the left-side navigation pane, and click Create database, as shown in the following figure.

 Enter the information of the database you want to create, and click OK, as shown in the following figure.

-Database (DB) name: Contains 2 to 64 characters which consist of lowercase letters, digits, underscores, or hyphens.
-It must begin with a letter and end with a letter or digit, e.g., dbname4example.
+Database (DB) name: Contains 2 to 64 characters, which consist of lowercase letters, digits, underscores (_), or hyphens (-).
+It must begin with a letter and end with a letter or digit, for example dbname4example.

 Support character set: utf8, gbk, latin1, and utf8mb4.